 Sandra Bullock and George Clooney play astronauts on an EVA during a Hubble Space Telescope (HST) Servicing mission.
 Their shuttle Explorer is destroyed by incoming debris, stranding them alone in orbit.
 They have to make their way to the International Space Station so they can climb into a Russian Soyuz spacecraft and make their way home before the station and Soyuz are destroyed with them in it.

 That’s it.
 Not a very complex story in and of itself and in fact, Gravity clocks in at only

-1.5 hours.
+1.5 hours93 minutes.
 But it’s a near real-time thriller that really puts you in space along with the characters.
 In fact, I had to sit quietly in my car before leaving the theater because I was still feeling a little dizzy afterward!

 During their EVA, Houston warns Explorer that an old satellite was shot down by the Russians and its fragments are moving at high speed toward them.
 It’s worth noting that the voice of Mission Control was provided by Ed Harris, who played Mercury astronaut John Glenn in The Right Stuff and Flight Director Gene Krantz in Apollo 13, a very nice touch!

 A short while later, the high-speed debris shreds Explorer, Hubble, and all of the STS-157 crew except for Clooney and Bullock.
 Bad times.

 Truth be told, space debris is a serious problem, but not this serious.
 Spacecraft are separated by, well, a lot of space.
 Moreover, they’re orbiting Earth at different altitudes and different inclinations, so collisions are extremely rare.